madeindra/signal-setup-guide/README.md

 ## Updating
 If you have do some modification to your code and want to get update from the official git repo, you can follow [UPDATING](./UPDATING.md)

+I already completed the configuration for the Signal v3.21, there are some update on the `config.yml` and workaround for configuration, please wait for the updated guide.

 ## FAQ
 Q: Will I be able to do ... with Signal?